Floating Point Systems

 Floating Point Systems, Inc. (FPS), was a Beaverton, Oregon vendor of attached array processors and minisupercomputers.
-The company was founded in 1970 by former Tektronix engineer Norm Winningstad, with partners Tom Prince, Frank Bouton and Robert Carter.
+The company was founded in 1970 by former Tektronix engineer Norm Winningstad, with partners Tom Prints, Frank Bouton and Robert Carter.
 Carter was a salesman for Data General Corp. who persuaded Bouton and Prince to leave Tektronix to start the new company.
 Winningstad was the fourth partner.

 History

-The original goal of the company was to supply economical, but high-performance, floating point coprocessors for minicomputers.
+The original goal of the company was to supply economical, but high-performance, floating-point coprocessors for minicomputers.
 In 1976, the AP-120B array processor was produced.
 This was soon followed by a unit for larger systems and IBM mainframes, the FPS AP-190.
 In 1981, the follow-on FPS-164 was produced, followed by the FPS-264, which had the same architecture.
 This was five times faster, using ECL instead of TTL chips.

 These processors were widely used as attached processors for scientific applications in reflection seismology, physical chemistry, NSA cryptology and other disciplines requiring large numbers of computations.
 Attached array processors were usually used in facilities where larger supercomputers were either not needed or not affordable.
 Hundreds if not thousands of FPS boxes were delivered and highly regarded.
 FPS's primary competition up to this time was IBM (3838 array processor) and CSP Inc.

 Cornell University, led by physicist Kenneth G. Wilson, made a supercomputer proposal to NSF with IBM to produce a processor array of FPS boxes attached to an IBM mainframe with the name lCAP.

 Parallel processing

 In 1986, the T-Series hypercube computers using INMOS transputers and Weitek floating-point processors was introduced.
 The T stood for "Tesseract".
-Unfortunately, parallel processing was still in its infancy and the software tools and libraries for the T-Series didn't facilitate customers' parallel programming.
+Unfortunately, parallel processing was still in its infancy and the software tools and libraries for the T-Series did not facilitate customers' parallel programming.
 I/O was also difficult, so the T-Series was discontinued, a mistake costing tens of millions of dollars that was nearly fatal to FPS.
 A few dozen T-series were delivered.

+Server and workstation products

+Along with the newly introduced, low-end M64/20 and M64/30 floating-point processors, FPS introduced systems based on these processors in the form of the M64/220 and M64/230 "superservers", combining them with the Sun Microsystems Sun-3/50 workstation, offering 6 MFLOPS and 12 MFLOPS respectively, and priced from £125,000 to £200,000, alongside the M64/320 and M64/330 "superstations", combining their processors with the Digital Equipment Corporation VAXstation II/GPX, priced from £160,000 or $187,000 to £230,000 or $275,000.

+FPS also took the opportunity in 1986 to rename various existing products to incorporate them into the M64 naming scheme, this affecting the FPS-164, FPS-264 and FPS-364 models.
+The performance of these products, described using peak MFLOPS figures in reporting, was also described in more detail in advertising, with the 38 peak MFLOPS of the FPS-264 corresponding to a LINPACK rating of 9.9 MFLOPS and a Whetstone rating of 19 MWIPS.